Spending Policy for Faculty using College Funds

 • continuing education such as coursework, seminars, and workshops relevant to your teaching or research

-• Research funds can be used to furnish, improve or maintain your office at the College, but should not be used to furnish, improve or maintain an office at home.
+• Research funds can be used to furnish, improve, or maintain your office at the College, but should not be used to furnish, improve, or maintain an office at home.
 Faculty should coordinate the purchase of office furnishings for their campus offices with the Facilities department.

-• The college provides all faculty members with a computer, either a desktop or a laptop, for use at work.
-Loaner computers for short-term secondary use are also available from OIT or the library.
-While college funds should not be used to purchase a computer or computing peripherals just for use at home, a second personal computer is sometimes necessary to facilitate research in the field or lab, or teaching in the classroom.
-In those cases faculty members should submit a Personal Electronic Device Form prior to making the purchase.
-In addition, faculty members should coordinate the purchase of all computer equipment with OIT.
+• The college provides all faculty members with a desktop or laptop computer for use at work.
+Loaner computers and peripherals (iPads, cameras, cables, drives, etc.) are also available from the Equipment Loan Center for short-term secondary use.
+While college funds should not be used to purchase a computer or other electronic devices just for use at home, a second personal computer is sometimes necessary to facilitate research in the field or lab or teaching in the classroom.
+In those cases, faculty members can use their college research funds to make the purchase.
+To ensure compatibility, competitive pricing, and accurate tax accounting, all purchases of computing equipment should be coordinated with OIT.

-• Any equipment, software, or other durable resources (including computers, furniture, digital cameras, iPads, lab/studio tools, etc.) purchased with college and grant research funds are the property of Williams College and remain so when a faculty member leaves Williams.
+• Any equipment, software, or other durable items (including computers, furniture, digital cameras, iPads, lab/studio tools, etc.) purchased with college and grant research funds are the property of Williams College and remain so when a faculty member leaves Williams.

 • Faculty funds are generally not appropriate for purchasing gifts (e.g., as a thank you to a staff member for services performed, or as congratulations to a colleague for an important life event), nor for hosting celebratory meals or parties on their behalf.
 The college’s appreciation and recognition policy can be found here